shreyabirthare/public_lab2/README.md

 Spring 2024

-# Lab 2: Tiered Microservices-Based Toy Store
+# Lab 2: Asterix and Tiered Microservices-Based Toy Store

-### Team Members

-List the names of the group members here.
-You can replace this readme file with your own documentation, in which case, please list the names of all team members at the top of the readme.
+## Information about your submission
+1. Name and email: add your name and email here.
+2. Team member name and email: add team member info. say none if this is a solo submission
+3. Number of late days used for this lab: say zero if none used
+4. Number of late days used so far including this lab: say zero if none used.

 ## Goals and Learning Outcomes